microsoft/AzureTRE/docs/tre-developers/CLI.md

 **WARNING - this CLI is currently experimental**

+This guide will cover various components of AzureTRE CLI such as installation, login, general command structure and other components that enable operating the CLI.

 ## Installation

 Currently, installation has only been tested within the dev container.
 In this context, `make install-cli` should work